TC

 Welcome to the First State!
 Delaware is famous for its tax-free shopping and pristine beaches, but when it comes to the DMV, there are a few strict rules you need to follow.

 If you have just moved, Delaware law gives you exactly 60 days to transfer your out-of-state driver's license and register your vehicle.
-Unlike other states where you can manage registration entirely online, transferring an out-of-state car to Delaware requires a physical trip through the DMV’s unique inspection lanes.
+Unlike other states where you can manage registration entirely online, transferring an out-of-state car to Delaware requires a physical trip through the DMV's inspection lanes.

-Here is your verified step-by-step guide to navigating the Delaware DMV on the first try.
+Here's a verified, step-by-step guide to navigating the Delaware DMV on the first try.

 1. Secure Delaware Auto Insurance

-- $25,000 for bodily injury or death of one person.
+• $25,000 for bodily injury or death of one person

-- $50,000 for bodily injury or death of two or more persons in an accident.
+• $50,000 for bodily injury or death of two or more persons in an accident

-- $10,000 for property damage.
+• $10,000 for property damage

 2. Pass the Free DMV Inspection (or Claim Your Exemption)

-The good news is that unlike neighboring states that force you to pay private mechanics, Delaware operates its own inspection lanes right at the DMV, and the assessment is completely free.
-Simply drive your vehicle into the inspection lane at your local DMV branch.
-If you pass, the technician will hand you an inspection certificate to take inside to the registration counter.
+Delaware requires out-of-state vehicles to pass a safety inspection and emissions test before titling and registration.
+Unlike neighboring states that route you through private mechanics, Delaware runs its own inspection lanes right at the DMV, at no charge.
+Drive your vehicle into the inspection lane at your local DMV branch; if it passes, the technician hands you Form MV-212 to bring to the registration counter.

-3. Prepare the Paperwork Mountain
+3. Prepare the Paperwork

-- Proof of valid Delaware liability auto insurance.
+• Proof of valid Delaware liability auto insurance.

 4. How Much Will This Cost?
-(Understanding the 5.25% Document Fee)
+Understanding the 5.25% Document Fee

-- Annual Passenger Registration Fee: $40.
+• Annual Passenger Registration Fee: $40

-- Title Fee: $35 (or $55 if your vehicle has an active lien/loan).
+• Title Fee: $35 (higher if your vehicle has an active lien)

-- Vehicle Document Fee: 5.25% of the vehicle’s established value.
+• Vehicle Document Fee: 5.25% of the vehicle's established value

 5. EV and Hybrid Registration Surcharges

-- Fully Electric Vehicles (EVs): An extra $110 per year.
+• Fully Electric Vehicles (EVs): an extra $110/year

-- Standard Non-Plug-In Hybrids: An extra $60 per year.
+• Standard Non-Plug-In Hybrids: an extra $60/year

 Frequently Asked Questions